Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ![](images/sysmonitor.png)

 The framework supports both software and hardware resource types.
-It includes the three major hardware resource types - CPU, Memory and D
+It includes the three major hardware resource types as CPU, Memory and Disk partitions and the software resource types as service type.
 One Syslog message is  for each threshold level crossing.

 ## 2.4 SYSLOG alert